prakadesh/100-days-of-cybersecurity/r1-log.md

 - There are different symmetric encryption algorithms such as AES, DES, and Blowfish, while there are different authenticated encryption algorithms such as AES-GCM, ChaCha20-Poly1305, and AES-CCM.
 Both symmetric encryption and authenticated encryption are essential to ensure the confidentiality and integrity of data in various applications such as communication, storage, and e-commerce.

+### R1D5-D7
+completed these days studying for my exams on
+- Cloud Security
+   - I learned on encryption and decryption algorithms RSA, PKI,x509 certification
+   - also on the virutalization and those vulnerablity along with attacks based on it
+- Software Vulnerability Testing
+   - learned on neccesity of auditing
+   - auditing and black box testing
+   - vulnerability assesment and testing methods
+   - memory corruption vulnerability